aleecmp/videogamesapp/README.md

 # Individual Project - Henry Videogames App

-This application was created to pass the HENRY bootcamp individual project, it was my first application and I know it still has a lot of room for improvement, however it works very well.
+This application was created to pass the HENRY bootcamp individual project.
 At the end of the readme I will leave the following updates that I want to make to the project.

 ## About this project: